dustinpfister/blog_posts/_posts/lodash_range.md

 ## 2 - Creating an range of numbers using lodash

 So this is very much a post on lodash, at least first and foremost anyway.
 So in this section I will be going over a few basic examples of the lodash range method.
-In this section I will also be going over other options when it comes to using lodash in general.
+In this section I will also be going over other options when it comes to using lodash in general when it comes to other ways to make a range of numbers using lodash.
 Later in this post I will then be getting into some alternatives that involve just using native javaScript alone.

 ### 2.1 - Basic lodash range example